amirubin87/NECTAR/ReadMe.md

 ## Older versions
 Under 'Versions' you will find old various versions of NECTAR, supporting threads and weighted graphs.

-We will not continue to devolop them one.
+We will not continue to devolop them.

 For instance, under 'V1' you can find two java implemented version to the NECTAR algorithm (one with modularity, one with WOCC).